Jewel in the Palace: References in other shows

-In an episode of King of the Hill, Kahn and Minh were watching Dae Jang Geum (which is dubbed in Laotian).
+In an episode of King of the Hill, Kahn and Minh were watching Jewel in the Palace (which is dubbed in Laotian).

-In episode 1 of Princess Hours, Chae-gyeong's family is watching episode 30 of Dae Jang Geum (Yeon-saeng being scolded for playing with the King's puppy).
+In episode 1 of Princess Hours, Chae-gyeong's family is watching episode 30 of Jewel in the Palace (Yeon-saeng being scolded for playing with the King's puppy).

-In episode 32 of Love Truly, Yeo Bong-soon's mother (played by Geum Bo-ra) is watching Dae Jang Geum.
+In episode 32 of Love Truly, Yeo Bong-soon's mother (played by Geum Bo-ra) is watching Jewel in the Palace.
 Geum Bo-ra played Jang-geum's adoptive mother Na Joo-daek in Dae Jang-geum.

-In episode 9 of Who Are You, there is a large Dae Jang Geum poster on the side of a building.
+In episode 9 of Who Are You, there is a large Jewel in the Palace poster on the side of a building.

-In episode 2 of Silence, a Taiwanese drama starring Park Eun-hye, Dae Jang Geum is mentioned as a famous Korean drama.
+In episode 2 of Silence, a Taiwanese drama starring Park Eun-hye, Jewel in the Palace is mentioned as a famous Korean drama.

-In episode 8 of Playful Kiss, Dae Jang Geum is mentioned despite the bad cooking skills of the main character.
+In episode 8 of Playful Kiss, Jewel in the Palace is mentioned despite the bad cooking skills of the main character.

 In the final episode of the 2007 series, Yi San, a character played by Lee Ip-sae and her colleague have a moment of deja vu in the royal kitchen and come to believe that they worked there in their previous life.
-The same series takes place two centuries later in the Joseon Dynasty after Dae Jang Geum.
-Lee Ip-sae also starred in Dae Jang Geum and the other series is also produced by the same company and director.
+The same series takes place two centuries later in the Joseon Dynasty after Jewel in the Palace.
+Lee Ip-sae also starred in Jewel in the Palace and the other series is also produced by the same company and director.

 In season 2, episode 9 of Learn Way, Im Ho reprised his role as King Jungjong to teach Mijoo about acting in historical dramas.